1inch/1inchProtocol/README.md

 ## How to use it

-To use this service you have call methods at [OneSplitAudit](https://github.com/CryptoManiacsZone/1inchProtocol/blob/master/contracts/OneSplitAudit.sol)
+To use this service you have to call methods at [OneSplitAudit](https://github.com/CryptoManiacsZone/1inchProtocol/blob/master/contracts/OneSplitAudit.sol)

 ![How to use it](./img/scheme.png)